emqx/emqx-docs/en_US/data-integration/data-bridge-rabbitmq.md

    * **QoS**: 2
 4. Click **Publish** to send the message.

 If everything has gone according to plan, a message should have been published to the specified exchange in the RabbitMQ server with the specified routing key.
 You can check this by visiting the RabbitMQ Management Console at http://localhost:15672 (use guest as both username and password if you haven't changed the default settings) and navigating to the Queues section to verify the message has been routed to the appropriate queue(s).
+To see the message content, click on the the queue to see details and then on the "Get Message(s)" button.

 If everything is working correctly, you should see the message Hello World RabbitMQ from EMQX in the appropriate queue(s) in RabbitMQ.